-Explore the Underground City Montreal
+Explore the Underground City of Montreal

-In french we call it le RÉSO (réseau) or La Ville Souterraine, which translates to “the network” and “the underground city.”
+In french we call it le RÉSO (réseau) or La Ville Souterraine, which translates to “the network” and “the Montreal underground city.”
 First built during the 1960’s, it now connects shoppers to over 1,000 retailers and restaurants through a network of tunnels, corridors and plazas.
 This city beneath the city, is most advantageous during those long winter months, making for convenient shopping and commuting without the slush and oversized coat.
 Needless to say, this alternative route can seem a bit daunting at first, and I’m not going to lie to you, it is pretty confusing if you don’t know your way around.
 So don’t worry about it, getting lost is part of the experience!
 But hey, just to be safe here is the map, and below are several places that you must drop by!

 For unique inspiration at any elevation, these Exciting Things to Do in Montreal should do the trick.